 Shock filtered through his face before confusion.
 "Who are you?
-I know Danzō keeps his own Anbu division, and I've never seen you."
+I know Danzō keeps his own Anbu division, and I've never seen you before."

-Slowly, as if to show all her movements, she reached into her pouch and pulled out the storage scroll.
-After a hand sign and some chakra, she coated her fingers to avoid direct contact with the Sharingan and lifted it for him to see.
+Slowly, as if to show all her movements, she reached into her pouch and pulled out a storage scroll.
+After a hand sign and some chakra, she lifted his stolen Sharingan.